 By submitting your email address, you will receive a free subscription to IL Postcards and special offers from International Living and our affiliates.
 You can unsubscribe at any time, and we encourage you to read more about our Privacy Policy.

-Medical care is high quality and low cost, with legal resident expats enjoying use of the government-run universal healthcare system known as Caja.
+Medical care is high quality and low cost, with legal resident expats enjoying the use of the government-run universal healthcare system known as Caja.
 For a low monthly fee based on income, you get doctor’s visits, prescriptions, surgeries…any care you need…for free.
 Private clinics and hospitals are also a fraction of the price if you pay cash—and insurance is available, too.

 When it comes to food, it pays to shop and eat out like a local.
 The feria, or weekly open-air farmers’ market, is an institution in just about every Costa Rican town or village.
 This is where the locals come to stock up on fresh fruit, vegetables, and spices.
 You’ll also find farm-fresh fruits and vegetables, seafood, beef and chicken, eggs, dairy products, bread, coffee, and more.
 Prices are low…$1.50 pineapples…a pound of red snapper for $10…a head of lettuce for 50 cents…fistfuls of herbs like basil for 25 cents—shopping there a couple can fill their fridge for about $40 to $50 per week.
-Plus, going to the feria is fun too, with the vendors offering free samples and calling out deals all surrounded by tables piled high with produce.
+Plus, going to the feria is fun, too, with the vendors offering free samples and calling out deals, all surrounded by tables piled high with produce.

 Keep in mind that many beach destinations that are popular with tourists will have a higher cost of living because prices for rentals, dinners out, and grocery stores tend to be more expensive.
 And you will use air conditioning, which drives up your electric bill.
 Still, wherever you are in Costa Rica, there are many ways to save.